 Many of the betting options are also broken down into segments of the game, usually first- and second-half betting, although wagers can be made on which team might be the first to reach 15 points, for example.

-Also, many sportsbooks offer live in-game betting, especially games that are nationally televised.
+Also, many US sportsbooks offer live in-game betting, especially games that are nationally televised.

 An in-game betting menu may offer a live point-spread that offers punters a chance to make an initial wager on a game, or possibly hedge against an already successful position to create a profit or try to a middling opportunity.

 In-game wagering is usually offered to feature a menu of point-spread, money line or totals wagering, however, many high-profile games can feature point races to the next milestone, such as next team to reach a certain number of points, or which team will be the next to score out of a time out.

 With the advance of mobile-device and internet wagering, bookmakers in NJ, IN, PA, IA are able to expand their March Madness betting odds menu to offer more and more diverse options for gamblers to consider, therefore offering sportsbooks more chances to earn.
 In turn, however, educated or sharp gamblers may be at an advantage in some wagering opportunities when oddsmakers rely more heavily on algorithm-based line setting rather than making manual adjustments.